Code-Institute-Submissions/oldhouse-newhome/README.md

 gradients)
   * Linear-gradient css from [w3schools](https://www.w3schools.com/css/css3_gradients.asp)
   * Double border css from [Stack Overflow](https://stackoverflow.com/questions/21074202/create-a-button-with-a-double-border)
+  */* WHERE: CSS to remove outline from stack overflow https://stackoverflow.com/questions/50668594/removing-the-border-color-of-the-navbar-toggler-hamburger-icon-bootstrap-4/50668740*/

 ### Acknowledgements
   * This project has been brought to you by Slack.
 Thanks to all my fellow Slack students!
-Eternal gratitude to our channel lead Anna, and her mentor Simen, for clearing the fog and pointing us all in the right direction.
+Eternal gratitude to our channel lead Anna, and her mentor Simene, for clearing the fog and pointing us all in the right direction.
   * A special thanks to Jack for giving up some of his laptop time so mam could work on her project.

 ### Disclaimer
   * This site is for educational purposes only.